earthlab/hub-ops/docs/source/daily-operations/new-hub.rst

 To begin your hub creation, first create a new directory in ``hub-charts/`` with the name that you'd like your hub to have.
 The hub name should end with the word :code:`hub`.
-Then, it is simplest to copy over the `Chart.yaml`,         `requirements.yaml`, and `values.yaml` from another hub and edit them as you need.
+Then, it is simplest to copy over the :code:`Chart.yaml`, :code:`requirements.yaml`, and :code:`values.yaml` from another hub and edit them as you need.
 Check the
-`zero to JupyterHub guide <http://zero-to-jupyterhub.readthedocs.io/>`_ for ideas on what you might want to configure.
+`Zero to JupyterHub guide <http://zero-to-jupyterhub.readthedocs.io/>`_ for ideas on what you might want to configure.

 You need to edit